Bergen-Belsen concentration camp: Liberation

 Initially lacking sufficient manpower, the British allowed the Hungarians to remain in charge and only commandant Kramer was arrested.
 Subsequently, SS and Hungarian guards shot and killed some of the starving prisoners who were trying to get their hands on food supplies from the store houses.
 The British started to provide emergency medical care, clothing and food.
 Immediately following the liberation, revenge killings took place in the satellite camp the SS had created in the area of the army barracks that later became Hohne-Camp.
 Around 15,000 prisoners from Mittelbau-Dora had been relocated there in early April.
 These prisoners were in much better physical condition than most of the others.
 Some of these men turned on those who had been their overseers at Mittelbau.
 About 170 of these "Kapos" were killed on April 15, 1945.
 On April 20, four German fighter planes attacked the camp, damaging the water supply and killing three British medical orderlies.

 Over the next days the surviving prisoners were deloused and moved to a nearby German Panzer army camp, which became the Bergen-Belsen displaced persons camp.
 Over a period of four weeks, almost 29,000 of the survivors were moved to the displaced persons (DP) camp.
 Before the handover, the SS had managed to destroy the camp's administrative files, thereby eradicating most written evidence.

 The British forced the former SS camp personnel to help bury the thousands of dead bodies in mass graves.
 The personnel were given starvation rations, not allowed to use gloves or other protective clothing, and were continuously shouted at and threatened to make sure that they did not stop working.
 Some of the bodies were so rotten that arms and legs tore away from the torso.
 Within two months, 17 staff members had died of typhus due to being forced to handle the bodies with no protection.
-Another committed suicide, and three others were fatally shot by British soldiers after trying to escape.
+Another committed suicide, and three others were shot and killed by British soldiers after trying to escape.